 The Great Blue Hole is a world-class destination for recreational scuba divers attracted by the opportunity to dive in crystal-clear waters and see multiple species of marine life including tropical fish and spectacular coral formations.

-This region is Belize’s largest, encompassing rain forests on rugged mountain ridges, rolling farmland covered in orchards, gushing rivers and hidden Maya treasures.
+This region is Belize’s most substantial, encompassing rain forests on rugged mountain ridges, rolling farmland covered in orchards, gushing rivers and hidden Maya treasures.

 Orange Walk District

-For those seeking sun, sand and crystalline waters look no further then Ambergris Caye, the largest of the Belize Cayes.
-Ambergris runs parallel to the barrier reef and is a great jumping off point for snorkelling and diving trips.
+For those seeking sun, sand and crystalline waters look no further than Ambergris Caye, the largest of the Belize Cayes.
+Ambergris runs parallel to the barrier reef and is an excellent jumping off point for snorkelling and diving trips.
 Don’t miss the chance to snorkel with harmless nurse sharks and southern sting-rays at Shark Ray Alley!